 So these past few days I’ve been mulling this all over and used it as motivation to grind out of my weekend slump.

-This was an incredible email to receive.
+This was an incredible message to receive.
 Krishan had gone from feeling embarrassed about being topless in a pool to feeling proud of his physique and the work he’d put in.
-He’d also cultivated extreme self-awareness over the months to really dial in how he feels, what makes him tick and where he needs to improve.
+He’d also cultivated extreme self-awareness over the months to really dial-in on how he feels.

-That in itself is a transformation (and arguably more powerful), and it set the scene for a conversation we had at the RNT client meet up a few days after where we met in person for the first time, which he coined at the end of the above email as “#whenyoumeethimafterchattingformonthsonline”!
+That in itself is a transformation (and arguably more powerful).
+It set the scene for a conversation we had at the RNT member meet up a few days after where we met in person for the first time, which he coined at the end of the above email as “#whenyoumeethimafterchattingformonthsonline”!